colemaring/Motion-Master/README.md

 It is recommended to power your pca9685 externally via a 6v -ish power supply.

 ## Hardware
-Motion Master can be configured to support different kinds of 2DOF layouts.
-However, if you do not want to design your own motion simulator, you can use the STLs and hardware information provided.

 1 Arduino Uno or similar
 1 pca9685
 6 9g micro servos